 As required under WI Stats. s.
 13.48 (7), the Building Commission’s capital budget recommendations are forwarded to the Legislature’s Joint Committee on Finance by the first Tuesday in April.
 The committee reviews the recommendations and may modify them before incorporating the capital budget into the biennial operating budget.
-Both houses of the Legislature take up the capital budget as part of their biennia budget deliberations.
+Both houses of the Legislature consider the capital budget as part of their biennia budget deliberations.

 Implementation of the Building Program

 All building projects in excess of $185,000 must be approved by the Building Commission prior to construction.
-For projects under this threshold, the DSF is authorized under the Small Projects Program, as described in WI Stats. s.
+For projects under this threshold, the DFD is authorized under the Small Projects Program, as described in WI Stats. s.
 13.48 (10), (29), to design and bid projects upon request of the universities.